coot/purescript-redox/README.md

   -> Cofree f state
   -> Cofree f state
 ```

-Since the interpreter is handling store updates, you can use
+Note that this function will not dispatch subscriptions.
+If you build that
+into your interpreterer or you can use `dispatchP` which does not run subscriptions.
 ```purescript
 Redox.DSL.dispatchP
   :: forall state dsl eff